digpublishing/catalogues-study/content/scholarly-content/confidence.md

 type: page
 ---

 Most email survey participants expressed trust in the catalogues' content, with no significant differences between the four catalogues reviewed.
 Many noted that the names of the four institutions instill trust that the text in the catalogues has scholarly value.
-Some participants may also have discovered that the catalogues (with the exception of the Johnson publication) are peer-reviewed, but they were not alerted to this fact and focus group discussions suggested most users don't find this information in a brief session.
+Some participants may also have discovered that the catalogues (with the exception of the Johnson publication) are peer-reviewed, but they were not alerted to this fact, and focus group discussions suggested most users don't find this information in a brief session.
 Despite this, 80% of survey participants said they would feel comfortable citing the catalogue in their work.

 {{< q-figure id="chart-24" >}}